O(16)$\times$O(16) heterotic theory on $AdS_3\times S^3\times T^4$: Discussion and outlook

 It would also be of great interest to study these solutions, or the $AdS_3\times S^3\times S^3\times S^1$ solutions of~\cite{Baykara:2022cwj}, purely from the world-sheet perspective, using WZW models for the $AdS_3$ and $S^3$ factors.
 Many of the phenomena we uncovered here can also be studied there, without relying on any approximations that the torus direction is at a smaller scale than the spacetime directions.

-Finally, it remains true that the tachyon-free non-supersymmetric string theories, both the $O(16)\times O(16)$ heterotic string, as well as the non-supersymmetric open string models~\cite{Sugimoto:1999tx,Sagnotti:1995ga,Sagnotti:1996qj}, remain under-studied, and in particular there should be more attention focused on compactifications of these theories.
+Finally, it remains true that despite a decent amount of work done \cite{Dixon:1986iz, Ginsparg:1986wr, Alvarez-Gaume:1986ghj, Sugimoto:1999tx, Sagnotti:1995ga, Sagnotti:1996qj, Basile:2021vxh, Mourad:2017rrl, Leone:2025mwo, Dudas:2025ubq, Abel:2015oxa, Blaszczyk:2015zta, Blaszczyk:2014qoa,Mourad:2016xbk, Basile:2018irz, Mourad:2021roa, Mourad:2024dur, Raucci:2025bev, Baykara:2022cwj, Fraiman:2023cpa} to understand the tachyon-free non-supersymmetric string theories, both the $O(16)\times O(16)$ heterotic string, as well as the non-supersymmetric open string models, remain under-studied, and in particular there should be more attention focused on compactifications of these theories.
 The absence of space-time supersymmetry certainly makes such studies more challenging, but understanding these theories and how they behave in various regimes could potentially help us understand how we might construct stringy solutions that look like our universe.